gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 date: 2020-09-02T00:33:16+10:00
 draft: true
 ---
-### A Python (Flask Framework), MySQL DB, ArcGIS Javascript, Ubuntu Server, Nginx, Gunicorn service running on an AWS ec2 instance"
+### A Python (Flask Framework), MySQL DB, ArcGIS Javascript, Ubuntu Server, Nginx, Gunicorn service running on an AWS ec2 instance
 #### Also implemented in PHP!

 **What a Reference Project is**